 The fund incorporates sustainability in the investment process through exclusions, ESG integration, engagement and voting.
 The fund does not invest in issuers that are in breach of international norms or where activities have been deemed detrimental to society following Robeco's exclusion policy.
 Financially material ESG factors are integrated in the bottom-up investment analysis to assess existing and potential ESG risks and opportunities.
 In the stock selection the fund limits exposure to elevated sustainability risks.
 In addition, where a stock issuer is flagged for breaching international standards in the ongoing monitoring, the issuer will become subject to engagement.
 Lastly, the fund makes use of shareholder rights and applies proxy voting in accordance with Robeco's proxy voting policy.

-Based on transaction prices, the fund's return was 8.97%.
-Robeco Chinese Equities underperformed its index by -0.7% in January.
-Negative contributions came from healthcare and industrials.
+Based on transaction prices, the fund's return was 8.06%.
+Robeco Chinese Equities outperformed its index by +0.1% in July.
 Positive sector contributions came from financials and utilities.
-The main detractors were Meituan, China State Construction and China Resources Pharmaceutical.
-The main contributors were Yadea, China Construction Bank and KE Holdings.
+Negative contributions came from information technology and consumer discretionary.
+The main contributors were China Construction Bank, Meituan and MINISO.
+The main detractors were China Resources Pharmaceutical, ZTE and Prudential.

 Expectation of fund manager